Customizing database fields

 (Extra charges fields use a different approach.
 For information, see Extra membership costs and Extra event registration costs - dynamic event pricing.)

-Using the Items text box, you add one item per line.
+Using the Items text box, you add one item per line, up to 100 characters per item.
 (Press Enter on your keyboard to move to the next line).
 You can also paste text from another program to speed up text entry.

 There are some pre-defined lists that you can use to add large sets of choices: